GuangDong Advanced Thermoplastic Polymer Technology Co., Ltd.

 6. Biocompatibility

-Certain types of TPEs, such as those used in medical applications, are biocompatible.
+Certain types of TPE, such as those used in medical applications, are biocompatible.
 This means they do not produce an adverse reaction when in contact with biological tissues, making them safe for use in medical devices, tubing, and other healthcare products.

 7. Recyclability